 AltaGas' marketing business is focused on the purchase, sale, exchange, and distribution of NGLs and crude oil, primarily in proximity to its strategically owned and leased asset base.
 By leveraging AltaGas' fully integrated infrastructure base and extensive logistical capabilities, the marketing team is able to source competitively priced supply at the key hubs and across various hydrocarbon basins in order to capture arbitrage opportunities derived through regional pricing differentials.
 Marketing efforts are driven by two primary focuses: 1) domestic NGL and crude oil wholesale, and 2) LPG waterborne exports.
-AltaGas supports its distribution efforts by maintaining an extensive leased rail fleet.
+AltaGas supports its distribution efforts by maintaining an extensive leased rail fleet consisting of approximately 4,500 rail cars in 2024.
 Leases are on a full-service basis and are established on a staggered maturity schedule with multiple lessors to ensure railcar integrity and up-to-date DOT classification.
+AltaGas also provides energy procurement services for utility gas users and manages the third-party pipeline transportation requirements for many of its gas marketing customers.

-Mountain Valley
+Mountain Valley Pipeline

-AltaGas owns a 10 percent equity interest in Mountain Valley.
-The proposed FERC regulated interstate natural gas pipeline, which is being developed, constructed, and owned by Mountain Valley (a venture of EQT and other entities), is planned to transport approximately 2.0 Bcf/d of firm transmission capacity to markets in the Mid- and South Atlantic regions of the United States and has throughput expansion opportunities. and to extend 300 miles from Equitrans LP's system in Wetzel County, West Virginia to Transco's Station 165 in Pittsylvania County, Virginia.
+AltaGas owns a 10 percent equity interest in the Mountain Valley Pipeline.
+The FERC regulated interstate natural gas pipeline, which is owned by Mountain Valley (a venture of EQT and other entities), transports approximately 2.0 Bcf/d of firm transmission capacity to markets in the Mid- and South-Atlantic regions of the United States and has throughput expansion opportunities.
+MVP extends more than 300 miles from Equitrans LP's system in Wetzel County, West Virginia to Transco's Station 165 in Pittsylvania County, Virginia.